City Guide To Budapest, Hungary | Must See Attractions, Public Transportation, Travel Tips & Tourist Information

-Public Transportation Tips
+Budapest Public Transportation Tips

-- Always validate your ticket.
+Always validate your ticket.
 At the beginning of your journey, use the stamping machine on the platform or on the bus to stamp and validate your ticket.
 If you don’t and your ticket is inspected, you’ll be fined.
 We can’t stress this enough.
 Inspectors aren’t lenient and even if you’re a tourist and explain that you forgot to validate, they will still fine you.
 The fine is 16,000 HUF, but the inspector will decrease to 8,000 HUF if you pay the fine on the spot.

-- For planning, if you’re just staying in the city center and don’t mind a bit of walking, you can get to all of the major attractions by foot.
+For planning, if you’re just staying in the city center and don’t mind a bit of walking, you can get to all of the major attractions by foot.

-- Keep in mind that the Buda side of town is full of hills, and the trek up to Castle hill is steep.
+Keep in mind that the Buda side of town is full of hills, and the trek up to Castle hill is steep.
 If you’re adverse to the climb up to Castle Hill, there is a funicular that you can take.
 The funicular is independent of public transportation tickets and requires a separate ticket that you can purchase at the funicular entrance.

-- Going to or from Ferenc Airport?
+Going to or from Ferenc Airport?
 You’ll probably want to take Bus 200E.
 200E connects with Metro line M3 during the day and buses 914, 950 and 950A during night hours.
 Check the Trip Planner or Google Transit for exact directions.

 Like any large city, public transportation is crowded during rush hour.
 Plan accordingly.

 Not all doors open automatically; you may need to press the button to open the doors.

 To indicate your stop and ensure the vehicle stops, press the stop button well in advance.

-- Food consumption is prohibited on board and at metro stations.
+Food consumption is prohibited on board and at metro stations.

-- Find accessibility information on the BKK site.
+Find accessibility information on the BKK site.

-- Dogs – Small pets and dogs in a carrying case travel for free.
+Dogs – Small pets and dogs in a carrying case travel for free.
 Large dogs require a ticket and must be muzzled and on a leash.
 There’s a dog pass available if you're traveling frequently with a dog.

 Bicycles – To travel with your bike, you need an extra ticket.
 Bicycles are only allowed on rail (H5, H6, H7, H8, H9), bus lines 65 and 165, tram lines 59, 59A, 59B, 60, trolleybus line 77 and riverboat lines D2, D11, and the D14 ferry.

 Want more information on Budapest public transport?
 The BKK has an informative PDF: Your Practical Guide to Budapest Public Transportation.
-It includes ticket and validation information, how to get real-time public transport information by downloading the app, maps, accessible information, and more.
+It includes ticket and validation information, how to get real-time public transport information by downloading the app, maps, accessibility information, and more.